greghendershott/racket-mode/README.md

 - Assume you have `foo.rkt` as your current buffer. **racket-run**
   <kbd>F5</kbd> evaluates `foo.rkt`.
 After which, you can use the
   `*Racket REPL*` buffer to inspect or experiment with the result.
-However when you use <kbd>F5</kbd> again, `foo.rkt` is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of `foo.rkt`.
+When you use <kbd>F5</kbd> again, `foo.rkt` is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of `foo.rkt`.
 In other words, like [DrRacket], this provides the predictability of a "static" baseline, plus some interactive exploration.

 - **racket-test** <kbd>C-F5</kbd> runs the `test` submodule (consisting of one or more `(module+ test ...)` forms in the current